 The safe use of glass in furniture

-In the UK and Europe, the safety of furniture is addressed by the General Product Safety Directive (2001/95/EC), which requires that all products are safe – given their intended end-use and also considering foreseeable misuse.
+In Europe, the safety of furniture is addressed by the General Product Safety Directive (2001/95/EC), which requires that all products are safe – given their intended end use and also considering foreseeable misuse.
 In the UK, this is implemented through the General Product Safety Regulations SI 2005 no.1803 (GPSR).

-It is the duty of the manufacturer, supplier or distributor to ensure that he or she can demonstrate an appropriate level of safety.
+It is advisable for the manufacturer, supplier or distributor to ensure that he or she can demonstrate an appropriate level of safety.
 This can be achieved through testing of the product using appropriate test standards and methods.
 One of the first considerations when using glass in furniture is an understanding of the different types of glass available and where they should be used.

 'Ordinary', or 'annealed' glass, will break into dagger-like shards, and so is often not suitable for use in furniture.
 However, the absence of stress in such glass means that it can be worked (cut, polished and drilled), even after bending and annealing.